Princekumaraj/phishing/README.md

 # GOOGLE-Phishing-Page
-This Phishing page is created for knowledge purpose , you can edit the mail address in send.php file, Page is created intend in mind that, for knowledge of Phishing, I am not responsible for Missuing this file,(Only for Students who are Learning Phishing).
+This Phishing page is created for knowledge purpose , you can edit the mail address in send.php file, Page is created intend in mind that, for knowledge of Phishing, I am not responsible for Misusing this file,(Only for Students who are Learning Phishing).
 Thank you